RBNZ cracks down on mortgage lending

 That's because banks will compete even more fiercely for business in the lower, safer loan-to-value ratio (LVR) brackets.

-The major banks have promised to toe the line, but are warning some prospective homebuyers will lose out.
+The major banks have promised to toe the line, but are warning that some prospective homebuyers will lose out under the new rules.

-The New Zealand Bankers' Association said people should be aware they might be declined loans.
+The New Zealand Bankers' Association said people should be aware they may be declined loans.

-"It's worth talking to your bank about your individual needs and circumstances," chief executive Kirk Hope said.
+''It's worth talking to your bank about your individual needs and circumstances,'' said chief executive Kirk Hope.

 First-home buyers, small business owners and people seeking top-ups for renovations would all be affected, he said.

-Hope said the association's member banks were committed to meeting their obligations and would comply with the new lending requirements.
+Hope said the NZBA's member banks were committed to meeting their obligations and would comply with the new lending requirements.

 He said the ''real issue'' was a lack of housing supply in some parts of the country rather than the availability of cheap credit.